makersacademy/CV/README.md

 ## Joe Maidman

-A sentence about who and what you are.
+A current student at Makers Academy supported by a decade long career as a client facing investment bank research analyst.
 Then a sentence about what you've achieved.
-And then a sentence about what you're looking for: what you would ideally be doing, with whom and in what environment.
-I like things I don't understand.
-I am always learning.
-I don't know != failure.
-A software developer supported by a decade long career as an investment bank research analyst.
+And then a sentence about what you're looking for: what you would ideally be doing, with whom and in what environment..

 ## Skills

-#### This Skill
+#### Communicative

 Descriptive paragraph of how capable you are at this skill and, if relevant, how it has developed.